Stephen McDonagh

 Stephen McDonagh (born 15 October 1969) is an Irish retired hurler who played as a left corner-back for the Limerick senior team.

 McDonagh joined the team during the 1992-93 National League and was a regular member of the starting fifteen until his retirement prior to the start of the 2004 championship.
 During that time he won two Munster medals and one National Hurling League medal.
 McDonagh was an All-Ireland runner-up on two occasions.

 At club level McDonagh was a one-time county club championship medalist with Bruree.

 Playing career

 Club

 McDonagh played his club hurling with Bruree and enjoyed some success in a career that spanned almost twenty-five years.

 Having played in and lost the county final of 1994, it would take twelve years before McDonagh lined out in his second championship decider.
 As captain of the team he led his club men against club kingpins Patrickwell.
-Bruree took an early lead by trailed by two points at the interval.
+Bruree took an early lead but trailed by two points at the interval.
 A 49th-minute goal eventually helped the team to 1-16 to 1-15 victory.
 It was a first championship medal for McDonagh.